 An appeal is a "proceeding undertaken to have a decision reconsidered by a higher authority; esp., the submission of a lower court's or agency's decision to a higher court for review and possible reversal."
 Appeal, Black's Law Dictionary (11th ed.
 2019).

 The Pennsylvania appellate courts review over 10,000 cases each year.
 Not all cases that are reviewed are granted an appeal.
-According to the Administrative Office of Pennsylvania Courts, in 2021 over 2,600 cases were filed in the Commonwealth Court, more than 2,300 cases were disposed, and over 800 had majority opinions.
-In the Superior Court, over 5,800 new appeals were filed, over 5,800 appeals were concluded, and over 3,200 cases were issued an opinion.
-In the Supreme Court, however, there were only 155 total appeals but over 1,600 Petitions for Allowance of Appeal filed and almost 150 Petitions for Review filed.
-Of the cases issued opinions, 135 cases were disposed of by 114 opinions.
+According to the Administrative Office of Pennsylvania Courts, in 2022 over 2,800 cases were filed in the Commonwealth Court, more than 2,500 cases were disposed, and over 700 had majority opinions.
+In the Superior Court, over 6,400 new appeals were filed, over 5,900 appeals were concluded, and over 3,000 cases were issued an opinion.
+In the Supreme Court, however, there were only 196 total appeals but over 1,200 Petitions for Allowance of Appeal filed and almost 140 Petitions for Review filed.

 The resources in this guide focus on appeals to the Pennsylvania Commonwealth, Superior, and Supreme Courts.
 The sources listed are available to Jenkins' members freely online, on member databases, or in the library.
 Onsite Lexis and Westlaw access is noted when available.
 Additional resources may also be useful and library users are encouraged to search the Jenkins' catalog.
 Visitors to Jenkins may also want to browse the shelves around call number KFP555.
 Primary source materials like statutes, court rules, and caselaw should also be consulted.
 See the PA Law guides for how to access primary source materials.